-understanding of the An characterization/reimbursement rules. the management/liability rules and the termination/dissolution rules are essential to marital property planning, either prior to or during the marriage.
-However, a detailed discussion of those rules is beyond the scope See Featherston Marital of this paper.
-Property Characterization and Reimbursement and Fraud Community, 2012 Advanced Estate Planning Strategies, State Bar of Texas.
-However, there are nine key concepts that should be in the "back of the planner's mind" and perhaps explained to the client during the pre-marital planning process.
+An understanding of the characterization/reimbursement rules, the management/liability rules and the termination/dissolution rules are essential to premarital planning.
+However, a detailed discussion of those rules is beyond the scope of this paper.
+See Featherston Marital Property Characterization and Reimbursement and Fraud on the Community, 2012 Advanced Estate Planning Strategies, State Bar of Texas.
+However, there are nine key concepts that should be in the "back of the planner's mind" and perhaps explained to the client during the premarital planning process.